ndriannazriel/Advanced-Network-Tech/FinalQN2.md

 sh
 ```

-## Configure TFTP
+## Configure TFTP for file transfer
 1. Ensure TFTP server is downloaded in the PC.
 2. File->Configure->Add network ip address of the link connecting PC to physical router.(133.99.4.0/30)
 ##### R1
 ```
-!---Do this command and scroll down until you see the ios file. sh flash
+!---Do this command and scroll down until you see the ios file.(Line 405) sh flash:

 copy running-config tftp
 Address or name of remote host []? <IP of TFTP Server>